codeplaysoftware/syclacademy/README.md

 ## Lesson Materials

+#### How to use the Materials

+Simply clone this repository, then open the "index.html" file for the presentation you want to view.
+Your browser will have a "Full Screen" mode that can be used to run the presentation, use the right and left cursors to move forward and backward in the presentation.

 #### An Introduction to SYCL

 A presentation deck introducing SYCL, and how it can be used for parallel programming.